jpmckinney/copy_paste_pdf/README.md

 [![Coverage Status](https://coveralls.io/repos/opennorth/copy_paste_pdf/badge.png?branch=master)](https://coveralls.io/r/opennorth/copy_paste_pdf)
 [![Code Climate](https://codeclimate.com/github/opennorth/copy_paste_pdf.png)](https://codeclimate.com/github/opennorth/copy_paste_pdf)

-[Tabula](https://github.com/jazzido/tabula) was written for those cases where you can’t easily copy-and-paste tabular data from a PDF to a spreadsheet.
+[Tabula](https://github.com/jazzido/tabula) was written for those cases where you can’t easily copy-and-paste tables from a PDF to a spreadsheet.
 Surprisingly, Tabula sometimes fails where copy-and-pasting succeeds.
-This project is for [those times](http://www.atipp.gov.nl.ca/info/coordinators.html) when copy-and-pasting is all you need (and where nothing else works).
+This project is for [those cases](http://www.atipp.gov.nl.ca/info/coordinators.html) when copy-and-pasting is all you need (and where nothing else works).

 This gem only works on OS X.